 While it’s the newest social media platform on this list, TikTok is becoming a PPC powerhouse.
 Many businesses use the platform to appeal to younger customers because it has the highest social media engagement rate around.

-Here are several tips to gain a competitive cost per click on TikTok Ads.
+Here are several tips to gain a competitive cost per click on TikTok Ads:

-What CPC should I aim for on TikTok Ads?
+What’s a good CPC for TikTok Ads?

 TikTok only introduced advertising in 2019, so there’s less benchmarking data than other PPC platforms.
-However, according to research gathered from various sources, the average CPC on TikTok is between $0.48 and $0.98
+However, according to research gathered from various sources, the average CPC on TikTok is between $0.5 and $1.

 Tip 1: Use user-generated content

-UGC video ads on TikTok can get potential customers’ attention and build trust – the perfect combination for lowering cost per click.
+User-generated content (UGC) is content created by users instead of marketers.
+UGC video ads on TikTok can get potential customers’ attention and build trust — the perfect combination for lowering cost per click.

 Tip 2: Get to the point